Article

 tonybynum.com

-In honor of National Wildlife Refuge Week in mid-October we look at some great American species and the spots they call home.
+Take a look at some great American species and the spots they call home!

 Ever since President Theodore Roosevelt created Florida’s Pelican Island National Wildlife Refuge in memorable fashion, national wildlife refuges have been an important tool in the fight against habitat loss and for wildlife conservation.